nikita-gurwani-pos/PS-POS-AI-Projects/merchant-health-dashboard/backend/README.md

 -   `npm run kill`: Forcefully stops any process running on the application's port (`3001`).
 -   `npm run debug`: Runs the application in debug mode, allowing you to attach a debugger.

+## Merchant Routes

+The file `src/routes/merchant.routes.ts` contains the Express Router for all APIs used on the first page after login in the merchant dashboard.
+It handles merchant filtering, health dashboard data, and detailed merchant information, with integrated authentication and Swagger documentation.

+## Dashboard Routes

+The file `src/routes/dashboard.routes.ts` contains the Express Router for all APIs used on the second page, when a user clicks on "more details" for an organization code in the first page.
+It provides endpoints for merchant health dashboard overview, time series data for charts, and configuration success rate metrics, with authentication and validation.

 ## API Documentation

 This project uses Swagger for API documentation.
 Once the server is running, you can access the interactive Swagger UI at: